AryanYannappaGangadhar/Web-Technology-College-Repo/README.md

 # practical code for web is same as the above but have a nested <ul> and <ol> in the code and a but tricky for the beginners

 # table.html is a code written to show case time table.

+# A New File Is Added (Form).
+This Is Carfted To Show How A Registration Form Is Made That You Have Been Seeing In The College And Many Other Things.